Virtual Keyboard User Interfaces

 How do I customize an on screen keyboard?

 Most user needs are already met by the above software utilities.
 They also contain a Developers Integration Kit that allows seamless integration into any application whether its written in C or .NET or SCADA or Visual Basic.
-However, if special keyboards, macro buttons, or even virtual membrane replacements are necessary to complete the user interface, we suggest you start with the "Build-A-Board Keyboard Designer Tool".
+However, if special keyboards, macro buttons, or even virtual membrane replacements are necessary to complete the user interface, we suggest you start with the "Build-A-Board Designer Tool".

 I've heard about an on screen keyboard called "My-T-Soft".
 What is the difference between it and the above products?